 Because of the large distances between villages and various other factors making travel a bit difficult, several variations of the breed developed.
 Today the Icelandic horse is at home not only in Iceland but in many parts of Europa and the Americas as well.”

-Learn more about Iceland & the Icelandic horse in Eva Frischling’s book “Soul of Iceland” (www.evafrischling.at).
+Learn more about Iceland & the Icelandic horse in Eva Frischling’s book “Soul of Iceland” (www.evafrischling.at) and in our journal: www.undra.net/Journal/iceland-travel.

-Find more information about the Icelandic horse on the website of FEIF, www.feif.org.
+Find more information about the Icelandic horse on www.undra.net/Journal/useful-information and on the website of FEIF, www.feif.org.
 FEIF stands for International Federation of Icelandic Horse Associations and represents 22 Icelandic Horse Associations worldwide, counting over 80,000 members.

 The confirmation of the payment and the release of the booked functionalities can take up to 5 minutes.